awsdocs/aws-iotanalytics-developer-guide/doc_source/create-dataset.md

 aws iotanalytics get-dataset-content --dataset-name mydataset
 ```

-If your data set contains any data, then the output from `get-dataset-content`, has `"state": "SUCCEEDED"` in the `status` field, like this the following example\.
+If your dataset contains any data, then the output from `get-dataset-content`, has `"state": "SUCCEEDED"` in the `status` field, like this the following example\.

 ```
 {